How New IRS Laws Could Affect a Small Business Like YoursSusan Letizia

 The Tax Cuts and Jobs Act (TCJA)

 The Tax Cuts and Jobs Act was initially passed in 2017, but the majority of the changes to the law take effect in the 2018 tax year.
-This is the tax return you will file in April of 2019.
+This is the tax return you will file in April.
 The changes are then set to expire in 2025 unless they are extended.
 The law effectively changed small business tax rates and the estimated payments you are required to make to remain compliant for the tax year.

 Deductions, Taxes & Credits